Sreelekhasanthanam/Comparing-Classifiers17.1/README.md

 <h2>Data Preparation</h2>
 The first step was check if there were any null values, and also make sure that there was not duplicates present in the dataset as well.
-As it is observed in Figure 4, there were initially no null values nor duplicates.
+There were initially no null values nor duplicates.

-Columns: "job", "education", "poutcome", and "contact" have a feature with the same name: "unknown", so it was decided to replace it with different names to avoid potential problems in the foregoing analysis as indicated by Figure 5:
+Columns: "job", "education", "poutcome", and "contact" have a feature with the same name: "unknown", so it was decided to replace it with different names to avoid potential problems in the foregoing analysis.

 More insight into the dataset can be gained before finalizing the data preparation by doing the histograms for most of the categorical columns as shown on Figures 6, 7, and 8.
 All categorical columns/independent variables are nominal.